 \end{lemma} \begin{proof} Follows from \Cref{lemma:linear_order_intersecting_neighborhoods}. \end{proof}

-\begin{definition} A set of semi-guards $W$ is said to \emph{cover} an edge $e\in E(G)$ if $\exists (h,v)\in W$ which covers $e$.
-A set of semi-guards $W$ is said to \emph{cover} a subset of edges $F\in E(G)$ if every edge $f\in F$ is covered by $W$. \end{definition} In order to prove that a set of $r$-guards (or semi-guards) that cover every edge of $G$ has minimum possible size, it is sufficient to construct a set of $r$-independent guards of the same cardinality.
+\begin{definition} A set of semi-guards $W$ is said to \emph{cover} an edge $e\in E(G)$ if $\exists (h,v)\in W$ that covers $e$.
+A set of semi-guards $W$ is said to \emph{cover} a subset of edges $F\in E(G)$ if every edge $f\in F$ is covered by $W$. \end{definition} To prove that a set of $r$-guards (or semi-guards) that covers every edge of $G$ has the minimum possible size, it is sufficient to construct a set of $r$-independent edges of the same cardinality.
 Indeed, this will be our strategy with \Cref{alg:main,alg:independent}.

 \begin{lemma} If $(h,v)$ is a semi-guard, then

 \end{lemma} \begin{proof} If $(h,v)$ is a semi-guard, then by definition, $\min\Gamma(v)\in \Gamma(\min\Gamma(h))$ and $\min\Gamma(h)\in \Gamma(\min\Gamma(v))$.
 The inequalities now follow from \Cref{cor:minGG}. \end{proof}